 Like gardening, preparing meals together can be a wonderful way to get your child to eat some vegetables.
 Even toddlers can be involved in the food prep process with activities like washing produce, pouring in ingredients (with supervision, of course!) and stirring.

 For example, Hannah loves to help me prepare roasted carrots and parsnips, which is a common weekday side dish for us.
 I give her a very dull vegetable peeler, and she “helps” me peel the carrots.
 Then I chop them (out of her reach) and she adds them to the bowl.
 She loves to sprinkle parsley on them and then helps me to toss them in the bowl.
 She is not a big fan of carrots, but is much more apt to eat the carrots she has helped to prepare.

-One game changer for me was when my father made Hannah’s “Learning Tower.”
+One game-changer for me was when my father made Hannah’s “Learning Tower.”
 This allows Hannah to stand at counter height and participate in food prep.
 The sides mean I don’t have to worry about her balancing up high.
-I can’t share his plans because, being the super handy man he is, he didn’t use any!
-There are some similar plans here and here, or you can purchase a pre-made Learning Tower from Amazon:
+I can’t share his plans because, being the super handyman that he is, he didn’t use any!
+There are some similar plans here and here, or you can purchase a pre-made one here.

 Babies and toddlers instinctively imitate their parents, so if you refuse to eat something, you can bet they will too.
 This instinct goes back to hunter-gatherer days so babies would avoid eating dangerous or poisonous foods.
 So that means you will need to save the chips and cookies for nap time and grin and bear eating your own broccoli!